th-koeln-intia/ip-sprachassistent-team2/docs/pages/users/wi-fi.md

     "http://comitup-nn.local" remember to replace nn with th networks ID.

 If this is not working you might be able to use "http://10.41.0.1.", the dot at the end of the IP-address is supposed
-    to be part of the hack.
-But this has not worked for us.
+    to be part of the hack, but this has not worked for us.

 #### For IOs